NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_description.rst

    :figclass: align-center
    :width: 400

-   Predicted MeanRoofHt versus number of floors.
+   AI-predicted MeanRoofHt versus number of floors.

 Attribute: RoofSlope
 `````````````````````
 RoofSlope is calculated as the ratio between the roof height and the roof run.
 Roof height is obtained
 by determining the difference between the bottom plane and apex elevations of the roof as defined in the "Attribute: MeanRoofHt"
 section.
 Roof run is determined as half the smaller dimension of the building, as determined from
-the dimensions of the building footprint. :numref:`mean_slope_app` shows the comparison between the
+the dimensions of the building footprint. :numref:`mean_slope_app` displays the AI-predicted mean roof height versus the
-predicted roof slope and mean roof height.
+AI-precited roof pitch ratios.
+As expected, very little correlation between these two parameters are observed.

 .. figure:: figure/RoofSlopeApp.png
    :name: mean_slope_app